Second harmonic generation and vortex shedding by a dipole-quadrupole and a quadrupole-octupole swimmer in a viscous incompressible fluid: Force on distant fluid

 It is checked by use of Eq.
 (3.1) that

 The corresponding complex pressure disturbance is

 showing the same behavior as in Eq.
-(2.6), but with a different coefficient.
+(2.7), but with a different coefficient.

 In assuming the validity of Eqs.
-(2.5) and (2.6) for surface displacement and flow we consider a situation where an oscillating force is exerted on the fluid at large distance, which is similar to that for an oscillating force acting on a rigid sphere, but where there is no force on the body causing it to move.
+(2.5) and (2.7) for surface displacement and flow we consider a situation where an oscillating force is exerted on the fluid at large distance, which is similar to that for an oscillating force acting on a rigid sphere.
+The force exerted on the body by the fluid can be calculated, but is not needed in the present study.
 In the next two sections we consider the quadrupole-octupole model, for which the pressure decays faster at infinity, so that there is no momentum flow at large distance.